 Providing relevant health and safety training as is necessary to protect the health and safety of our employees is a key policy commitment of the School.
 All employees regardless of their status, must be provided with sufficient training, knowledge and skills to enable them to carry out their work safely and with the minimum of risk to themselves and / or anyone else.

-One of the core competencies for Head teachers and managers is health and safety and all Head teachers and managers will be assessed on this and encouraged to improve their skills and knowledge.
+One of the core competencies for the Executive Principal and managers is health and safety and all Head of Schools and managers will be assessed on this and encouraged to improve their skills and knowledge.

-Relevant members of the Board of Governors, along with the Head Teacher and other Managers as appropriate will attend periodic health and safety training sessions as arranged by Telford & Wrekin’s Internal Health and Safety Team.
+Relevant members of the Board of Governors, along with the Executive Principal and other Managers as appropriate will attend periodic health and safety training sessions as arranged by Telford & Wrekin’s Internal Health and Safety Team.
 This will help ensure that the School Management Team is kept abreast of their safety obligations and how to implement them.

 It is particularly important that managers ensure new employees are given an induction, ideally within the first week of their employment or as soon as is reasonably practicable.
 This induction must include essential health and safety related matters, including their responsibilities as identified in this policy; other basic information such as first aid, fire safety and the reporting of hazards and incidents.